-FORM 10-Q

-x Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 o Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the Quarterly Period Ended May 31, 2014

-Commission File Number: 1-33376

-(Exact name of registrant as specified in its charter)

-Maryland (State or other jurisdiction of incorporation or organization)

-20-8700615 (I.R.S.
-Employer Identification No.)

-535 Madison Avenue New York, New York (Address of principal executive office)

-10022 (Zip Code)

-(Registrant's telephone number, including area code)

-Not applicable

-(Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes o No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act. (check one):

-Large Accelerated Filer o

-Accelerated Filer o

-Non-Accelerated Filer x

-Smaller Reporting Company o
+FORM 1 0-Q ☑ Quarterly Report Pursu ant to Section 13 or 15(d) of the Secu rities Exchange Act of 1934 For the Quarterly Period En ded August 31, 2014 ☐ Transition Report Pursu ant to Section 13 or 15(d) of the Sect rities Exchange Act of 1934 Commission File Nun aber: 1-33376 SA ARATOGA INVES (Exact name of registrant as s (State or ot aryland her jurisdiction of on or organization) 20-8700615 (I.R.S.
+Employer Identification No.) New Yo dison Avenue rk, New York ncipal executive office) 10022 (Zip Code) (212) 906-7 (Registrant's telephone number Not applica (Former Name, Former Address and Former Fise or such shorter period that the registrant was re l to be filed by Section 13 or 15(d) of the Securities Exchange Act of quired to file such reports) and (2) has been subject to such filing 1934 oursuant to Rule 405 of Regulation S-T during d posted on its corporate Web site, if any, every Interactive Data File the preceding 12 months (or for such shorter period that the registrant t was ccelerated filer, a non-accelerated filer or a smaller reporting companyrting company" in Rule 12b-2 of the Exchange Act. (check one): y.
+Large Accelerated Filer Accelerated Filer Non-Accelerated Filer Smaller Reporting Company

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No x
+Yes $\ \square$ No $\ \boxtimes$

-The number of shares of the registrant's common stock, \$0.001 par value, outstanding as of July 14, 2014 was 5,379,616.
+The number of shares of the registrant's common stock, \$0.001 par value, outstanding as of October 14, 2014 was 5,379,616.